-This is the first time the proposed ordinance has been before the CPIC.
+This is the third time the proposed ordinance has been before the CPIC.
 Ben Smith with Northstar will be attending the meetings to assist the CPIC in their review of the item.
-Should there be enough time after reviewing the first item on the agenda staff is proposing just a general overall discussion on this item to identify any general questions the board has, how the committee would like to breakdown the review of the item, and any additional information the CPIC would like to get as part of its review.
+As a reminder the committee reviewed the performance standards proposed for the new zoning district at the last meeting.